What is Acupuncture?

 Does insurance cover acupuncture?

 Some insurers cover acupuncture.
-You can usually find out by calling the number on your insurance card.
-We can now bill your Cigna & Aetna insurance directly.
 Please call us to review your insurance policy and how acupuncture may be covered by your insurance.
 We also accept Health Savings Accounts and Medical Flex Spending Accounts.

 Please wear loose clothing that will allow us to access below your elbows to your wrists, and below your knees to your ankles, which is where the most potent and frequently used acupuncture points are located.